metalisx/metalisx/readme.txt

 sub folder of a section.
 It is not possible to load all projects at once from the pom in this directory.

-0.3 WildFly 8.2.0
+0.3 WildFly 9.0.1

-Download WildFly 8.2.0 Final and unzip the file.
+Download WildFly 9.0.1 Final and unzip the file.

 Open Eclipse

-Install the JBoss Tools (Luna) from the Eclipse Market Place
+Install the JBoss Tools (currently 4.3.0.Beta2) from the Eclipse Market Place

-Create a new Serer, with server type WildFly 8.x and point it to the installation directory of the unzipped WildFly.
+Create a new Serer, with server type WildFly 9.x and point it to the installation directory of the unzipped WildFly.

-When running the MetalIsX web applications you need to configure the datasource with jndi-name java:jdbc/monitorDS Follow the configuration of the datasource in the section MetalIsX Monitor.
+When running the MetalIsX web applications you need to configure the Monitor datasource and Monitor log file.
+For instructions see:
+4 WildFly 9.0.1.Final

 1. MetalIsX common